 Further study for major

-Eligible students can proceed to the honours year, where you gain not only the benefit of studying physics to a higher level (with a wide choice of courses to be taken), but you also gain invaluable experience in undertaking a research project supervised by one or more members of staff, and producing a thesis of your work.
+Eligible students can proceed to the honours year, where you have the opportunity of studying physics to a higher level (with a wide choice of courses to be taken) and you also gain invaluable experience in undertaking a research project supervised by one or more members of staff, resulting in a thesis describing your work.
 Many students also end up publishing one or more scientific papers based on their honours research.
-After honours, many students continue into a higher research degree to pursue careers in research.
+After honours, many students continue into a higher research degree (MSc or PhD) to pursue careers in research.

 Related subject areas